Kirstin813/L4-Individual-Project/timelog.md

 * *1 hour* Presented my project presentation to my supervisors group of supervisees
 * *0.5 hour* Established a plan for the following week

+### 11 Oct 2021

+* *0.5 hour* Updating the timelog to record work complete in the previous week and create new issues for the week
+* *1 hour* Conducting research into WebBluetooth, P5js, camera libraries on P5js and Espruino